Topend Sports

 2010 World Cup Ball

-Throughout the 2010 World Cup there were complaints by payers about the ball in use - the Adidas-made "Jabulani" ball.
-The name Jabulani means "bringing joy to everyone", but it did not seem to bring joy to the goal keepers and strikers who claim it has erratic and unpredictable flight.
+Throughout the 2010 World Cup there were complaints by players about the ball in use - the Adidas-made "Jabulani" ball.
+The name Jabulani means "bringing joy to everyone", but it did not seem to bring joy to the goalkeepers and strikers who claim it has erratic and unpredictable flight.
 A scientific analysis of the ball supported the players.
-Analysis concluded that the ball may simply have been too round to fly straight.
+The analysis concluded that the ball may simply have been too round to fly straight.
 Part of the problem may be also that the stitches of the Jabulani are internal, so the ball resembles a perfect sphere.
-Irregularities such as exposed seems on the surface of balls insure a more stable and controlled trajectory, and are what make possible spin in tennis or a curve ball pitch in baseball.
+Irregularities such as exposed seams on the surface of balls ensure a more stable and controlled trajectory, and are what make possible spin in tennis or a curve ball pitch in baseball.
 Adidas countered the lack of stitches by designing the ball with 'grip n groove' texturing and claimed that it improves the stability of its flight and the players' grip when striking it - which was not supported by the results on the field.

 See more about the World Cup Balls.